""

 Course Description

-Direct study in seminar: Philosophical Progress.
+Direct study in seminar: Western, Islamic and Jewish philosophy in the Middle Ages.
 Students must finish related seminar to finish the direct study.

 Face-to-face learning